JerryWu96/3D_Face_Reconstrction/README.md

 Here comes the most challanging part.

-* First, we need to fit the original model to different face image, adjust its surface parameters in order to present more natural and realistic outputs.
+* First, the program fits the original model to different face image, adjusts its surface parameters in order to present more natural and realistic outputs.

 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/fitted_models_1.jpeg"></img>

 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/fitted_models_2.jpeg"></img>

-* Second, Given an extracted texture of the face, the surrey face model, we need to make a mapping between the coordinates from a 2D image to a 3D model.
+* Second, Given an extracted texture of the face and he surrey face model, the program calculates a mapping between the coordinates from a 2D image to a 3D model.

 Some final outputs: